learn-co-curriculum/navigating-with-bash-ide/README.md

 // ♥
 ```

 From within `code`, at our prompt `♥`, we type `cd labs`.
-Our terminal will change the directory and enter our `labs` folder and our prompt will now indicate that our working directory is `code/labs`.
+Our Terminal will change the directory and enter our `labs` folder and our prompt will now indicate that our working directory is `code/labs`.
 It's that simple.
 Confirm with: `pwd`. `pwd` should output something like: `/home/AnnJohn/code/labs`, the full path to your labs directory.

 ### `..` and `.`